 Head Football Coach/ Assistant Athletic Director

-Mike Evans enters his eighth season as the Canon-McMillan head football coach and Assistant Athletic Director.
-Since arriving at Canon-Mac, Coach Evans’ teams have broken 30 school records.
-The Big Macs also returned to the playoffs for the first time in over a decade with back to back appearances in 2018 and 2019.
+Mike Evans enters his ninth season as the Canon-McMillan Head Football Coach and Assistant Athletic Director, and has the 2nd most wins of any football coach in Canon Mac history.
+Since arriving at Canon Mac, Coach Evans’ teams have broken 30 school records.
+The Big Macs also returned to the playoffs for the first time in over a decade in 2018, 2019, 2021, and 2022.
 Coach Evans was honored to be selected as the offensive line coach for the West in the Big 33 Game in 2018 and is a member of PSFCA, serving as one of the District 7 Directors.
 He was voted the Skylights Coach of the Year in 2018 and the WPIAL 6A Coach of the Year in 2019.

 Prior to arriving at Canon Mac, Coach Evans was the Offensive Line/Run Game Coordinator at California University of PA.
 While at Cal, he was able to learn from some of the brightest offensive minds in the game in Walt Harris (former Head Coach - Pitt and Stanford) and Mike Jacobs Sr. (former Offensive Coordinator - WVU and Ohio State) who both had stints at Cal U as Offensive Coordinators.
 At Cal, Evans and the Vulcans made 3 trips to the National Semi-finals.
 He also converted Eric Kush from D Line to O Line, who was selected by the Kansas City Chiefs in the 2013 NFL Draft and is currently playing for the Cleveland Browns.
 While Kush played center in Kansas City, Rishaw Johnson, another Evans product from Cal U, played guard in Kansas City.
 During his 12-year stay at Cal U, he mentored 10 All-Americans, 16 All-Region selections, 29 All-Conference selections, and dozens of NFL players.